vitaly-t/pg-promise/README.md

     toPostgres(self) {
         // self = this = obj

-        // must return the actual value here
+        // return the actual value here
     }
 }
 ```

-The actual value returned from `toPostgres` is then escaped according to its JavaScript type, unless the object also contains
+The value returned from `toPostgres` is escaped according to its JavaScript type, unless the object also contains
 property `_rawType` set to a truthy value, in which case the returned value is considered pre-formatted, and thus injected directly,
 as [Raw Text].